agordon/ssl_recipes/recipes/README.rsyslogd.md

     from a unix socket.
 With `SysSock.use="off"`, this process will not interfere with the system's default logging socket (for testing purposes).
 2. **omrelp** is the Output Module for libRELP.
-3. The client rsyslog is configured to send messages to an rsyslogd server on IP **127.0.0.1** (which is the local machine).
-If you run the server rsyslogd and the client rsyslogd on different machines, use the server's IP address here.
+3. The client rsyslog is configured to send messages to an rsyslog server on IP **127.0.0.1** (which is the local machine).
+If you run the server rsyslog and the client rsyslog on different machines, use the server's IP address here.
-4. TLS is turned on, and the three required files are provided (NOTE: rsyslogd requires full path to all files.
+4. TLS is turned on, and the three required files are provided (NOTE: rsyslog requires full path to all files.
 Adapt your configuration for based on the locations of theses files on your computer).
 5. **permitted peers** option will require the sending server's name to match.